What Is Diabetic Eye Care?

 How long does it take to go blind from diabetic retinopathy?

 Diabetic retinopathy damages the back of the retina.
 If left undiagnosed and untreated, it can lead to blindness, but this often takes several years.
 If you have diabetes, it is imperative to always get regular eye exams to protect your vision and catch any issues early.
+Schedule a consultation to receive diabetes treatment in Lake Worth, FL, that you can rely on.

 How long does it take to develop diabetic retinopathy?